samuelfneumann/GoLearn/README.md

 # GoLearn: A Reinforcement Learning Framework in Go

 # Algorithms
+##Learner
+`Learner`s can be regular `Learner`s or `BatchLearner`s.
+Regular
+`Learner`s learn from the latest timestep alone. `BatchLearner`s will take in an experience replay and sample from it to learn.

+Learners/Policies may need to be split into linear learners and nonlinear learner and linear polices and nonlinear policies to deal with the setting and getting of weights.
+Nonlinear will use Gorgonia networks, while linear will use Gonum matrices.

 ## Value-Based Algorithms
 A number of value-based learning algorithms are included.
 So far, only linear/tabular versions of `Q-Learning` and `Expected Sarsa` are implemented.